Keir Starmer: Economy

-The new chancellor of the exchequer, Rachel Reeves, accused the previous government of leaving a £21.9 billion "black hole", and announced on 29 July that certain winter fuel payments would be scrapped for around 10 million pensioners.
-Following criticism of the plan, Starmer has defended the scrapping of these winter fuel payments, arguing that he had to make "tough decisions to stabilise the economy".
-On 10 September the government benches defeated a Conservative Party motion in Parliament by a majority of 120 to block the measure.
+The new chancellor of the exchequer, Rachel Reeves, accused the previous government of leaving a £21.9 billion "black hole", and announced on 29 July 2024 that certain winter fuel payments would be scrapped for around 10 million pensioners.
+Following criticism of the plan, Starmer defended the scrapping of these winter fuel payments, arguing that he had to make "tough decisions to stabilise the economy".
+On 10 September 2024, the government benches defeated a Conservative Party motion in Parliament by a majority of 120 to block the measure.
+On 9 June 2025, the government, in what was described as a 'major U-turn', announced that it would reverse most of the cuts, restoring winter fuel payments to 9 million pensioners, citing improved public finances.

-Starmer's Labour Government inherited a number of ongoing industrial disputes from the preceding Conservative Government and agreed pay deals with trade unions representing NHS and railway workers, ending strikes in the first few months of taking office.
+Starmer's Labour Government inherited a number of ongoing industrial disputes from the preceding Conservative Government and agreed on pay deals with trade unions representing NHS and railway workers, ending strikes in the first few months of taking office.
 In August 2024, Starmer's government agreed to increase public-sector worker pay by 5 to 7 per cent.

-On 10 October 2024, the Government introduced the Employment Rights Bill, expected to become an Act of Parliament in 2025.
-This includes an increase in minimum wages and a wide array of rights, such as immediate protection against unfair dismissal and the entitlement for employees to request flexible working arrangements, unless the employer can demonstrate that such arrangements are impractical.
-Billions worth of investments in emerging growth sectors including AI and life sciences, and infrastructure were unveiled by businesses and ministers at the government's inaugural International Investment Summit on 14 October 2024.
-World-renowned CEOs and investors from around the world convened with ministers, First Ministers, and local leaders at the Guildhall in London.
+On 10 October 2024 the Government introduced the Employment Rights Bill, which became an Act of Parliament in December 2025.
+This includes an increase in minimum wages and a number of rights, such as immediate protection against unfair dismissal and the entitlement for employees to request flexible working arrangements unless the employer can demonstrate that such arrangements are impractical.
+The government's inaugural International Investment Summit was held on 14 October 2024 at the Guildhall in London.

 The October 2024 budget was presented to the House of Commons by Chancellor of the Exchequer Rachel Reeves on 30 October 2024.
 It covered Labour's fiscal plans, with a focus on investment, healthcare, education, childcare, sustainable energy, transport, and worker's rights enrichment.
 The National Minimum Wage is set to increase by 6.7 per cent (reaching £12.21 per hour) and a £22.6 billion increase in the day-to-day health budget was announced, with a £3.1 billion increase in the capital budget.
 That includes £1 billion for hospital repairs and rebuilding projects.
 The government plans to allocate £5 billion for housing investment in the fiscal year 2025–26, with a focus on enhancing the availability of affordable housing.
 Education will receive £6.7 billion of capital investment, a 19 per cent real-terms increase.
 This includes £1.4 billion to rebuild more than 500 schools.

 The June 2025 Spending Review was presented to the House of Commons by the Chancellor, allocating day-to-day budgets for the years between 2025/26 and 2028/29 and capital budgets for the years between 2025/26 and 2029/30.
 It included £14.2 billion for a new nuclear power station at Sizewell C, £15 billion for transport projects outside London, and £39 billion over a decade for social and affordable housing.